iv461/icey/README.md

 # ICEY

-A new, simple data-driven interface library for the Robot Operating System (ROS).
+A new, simple asynchronous/data-driven library for the Robot Operating System (ROS) for fast prototyping and eliminating boilerplate code.
-In Icey, you can rapidly prototype Nodes that make the data-flow clear, using modern asynchronous programming techniques such as promises.
+ICEY enables using modern asynchronous programming techniques such as promises and C++-20's coroutines (async/await)

 # Features